Aarhus University Seal

 What is a part-time master?

-The work-integrated Master's degree programmes (WIM) are designed for IT professionals, who work in a Computer Science field for at least 25 hours per week while pursuing their studies part-time.
-Read more about programme structure as well as admission and employment requirements.
+The work-integrated Master's degree programmes (WIM) are designed for IT professionals, who work in a Computer Science or IT Product Development field for at least 25 hours per week while pursuing their studies part-time.

 The academic title and competencies are the same as a two-year full-time master degree.